Floquet breathers in a modulated nonlinear lattice: Breathers with space-time modulation

+The theory of moving breathers was developed by Aubry and coauthors\cite{chen-aubry-tsironis-PRE77-1996,aubry-cretegny-physd119-1998} and by Flach and Kladko\,\cite{flach-kladko-physD127-1999} among others.
+We will refer here to a formulation very similar to the latter, developed by some of the authors to interpret exact moving breathers in the $q-\omega$ space.\cite{archilla2019} Other articles related to that formulation are Ref.\,\onlinecite{james-sire2005} with a rigorous mathematical treatment, and Ref.\,\onlinecite{gomez-gardenes2004} applied to the DNLS, where the concept of resonant lines (see below) appear.
+Here, we adapt the formulation in Ref.\,\onlinecite{archilla2019} to modulated systems.

-In this section we follow closely the theory developed in Ref.\,\cite{archilla2019}.
-Let us suppose that we have a space time modulated system with phase $\phi=hn-\Omega t$ and velocity $V_m=h/\Omega$.
-An exact breather will be a solution of the form
+Let us suppose that we have a space-time modulated system with phase $\phi=hn-\Omega t$ and velocity $V_m=h/\Omega$.
+An exact breather will be a solution of the form:\cite{flach-kladko-physD127-1999}

-where $\omega_F=2\pi/T_F$ is the fundamental frequency, $T_F$ is the fundamental period, defined as the minimal time for which $u$ reproduces itself displaced a distance $s=V_bT_F $ called the step.
-The function $f$ is a localized function of its first argument and a $2\pi$ periodic function of the second.
-The frequency $\omega_i$ is the moving frame or internal frequency for short.
+where the function $f$ is a localized function of its first argument and a $2\pi$ periodic function of the second, and $V_b$ is the velocity of the breather.
+If the breather is exact, there exists a minimal time $T_F$, called the fundamental time, and an integer $s$, called the step, such after a time $T_F$, the breather reproduces itself displaced a distance $s$ in lattice units.
+Then, $V_b=s/T_F$, and the fundamental frequency is defined as $\omega_F=2\pi/T_F$.
+The frequency $\omega_i$, is the moving frame frequency\,\cite{archilla2019} also called internal frequency.\cite{flach-kladko-physD127-1999}

 The condition for $u(n,t)$ to be exact is that $u(n+s,t+T_F)=u(n,t)$, which implies that $s=V_b T_F$ and $\omega_i=m\omega_F$.
 Harmonic functions with the same symmetry (same step and fundamental frequency) are called resonant harmonics and form a basis for the breather.
 They can be written as